AdobeDocs/mobile-services.fr-FR/help/universal-windows/extensions/win-vse-4x.md

 # Windows Visual Studio extensions for Experience Cloud Solutions 4.x SDK {#windows-visual-studio-extensions-for-experience-cloud-solutions-x-sdk}

-Cette extension offre un moyen beaucoup plus facile d'ajouter la référence du SDK Windows 4. x Experience Cloud dans votre projet.
+Cette extension permet d’ajouter plus facilement la référence du SDK Windows Experience Cloud Solutions 4.x dans votre projet.

-## Installation de la bibliothèque à partir de github {#section_F55DB6241EF1475286C05FEAEBF996A3}
+## Install the library from GitHub {#section_F55DB6241EF1475286C05FEAEBF996A3}

 1. Téléchargez le SDK Windows Universal à partir de [GitHub](https://github.com/Adobe-Marketing-Cloud/mobile-services/releases).
 1. Décompressez localement le fichier téléchargé.
-1. Cliquez deux fois sur le **[!UICONTRTOL fichier adbmobileuniversalwindowsvsix. vsix]** pour ouvrir le programme d'installation.
+1. Double-click the ADBMobileUniversalWindowsVSIX.vsix file to open the installer.**[!UICONTRTOL ]**
-1. Sélectionnez **[!UICONTROL l'emplacement]** global et installez la bibliothèque.
+1. Select Global Location and install the library.****

 ## Add references to your project {#section_00C14FE9243D4330BE1F4BB56FCF08B1}

 1. Ouvrez votre projet Windows 10.
-1. Ouvrez la boîte de dialogue Gestionnaire de références.
+1. Open the Reference Manager dialogue box.

    ![](assets/ref_manager.png)

-1. Dans l'onglet **[!UICONTROL Extensions]** , recherchez et sélectionnez **[UICONTROL Mobile SDK]**.
+1. On the Extensions tab, locate and select UICONTROL Adobe Mobile SDK.******[]**
 1. Cliquez sur **[!UICONTROL OK]pour l’enregistrer.**

-   Le SDK Adobe Mobile sera ajouté à votre projet.
-Si **[le package UICONPREVMICROSOFT Visual C + + Runtime]** n'a pas encore été ajouté, ce pack sera également ajouté à votre projet.
+   The Adobe Mobile SDK will be added to your project.
+If the UICONTROL Microsoft Visual C++ Runtime package has not yet been added, this package will also be added to your project.**[]**

-1. Dans Configuration Manager, sélectionnez un type de plate-forme et commencez à tester votre application.
+1. In the Configuration Manager, select a a platform type and begin testing your app.